Grey-winged Trumpeter by David Beadle, a very difficult bird to get such a great image of.

 Guiana Shield Endemics (Out of about 80 in the Guianas, southern Venezuela and Brazil north of the Amazon River)

-Grey-winged Trumpeter, Black-faced, Grey-bellied and Rufous Crab Hawks, Blue-cheeked Amazon, Red-fan Parrot, Lilac-tailed Parrotlet, Chapman’s Swift, Green-throated Mango, Arrowhead (Guianan) Piculet (endemic to Suriname), Black Manakin, Cinereous Mourner, Glossy-backed Becard, Rose-breasted Chat, Fulvous Shrike Tanager, Red-and-black Grosbeak and Wing-barred Seedeater.
+Grey-winged Trumpeter, Black-faced, Grey-bellied and Rufous Crab Hawks, (Northern) Red-shouldered Macaw, Blue-cheeked, Dusky and Red-fan Parrots, Lilac-tailed and Sapphire-rumped Parrotlets, Painted Parakeet, Black-bellied Cuckoo, Roiraman (Vermiculated) Screech Owl, Chapman’s Swift, Racket-tailed and Tufted Coquettes, Green-throated Mango, Green-tailed Jacamar, Channel-billed and White-throated (Red-billed) Toucans, Arrowhead (Guianan) (endemic to Suriname) and Golden-spangled Piculets, Waved Woodpecker, Ferruginous-backed and White-plumed Antbirds, Rufous-crowned Elaenia, Smoky-fronted Tody Flycatcher, Black Manakin, Pale-bellied Mourner, Glossy-backed Becard, Spectacled Thrush, Rose-breasted Chat, Bicoloured Conebill, Red-and-black and Yellow-green Grosbeaks, and Wing-barred Seedeater.
 Also a chance of Harpy Eagle, Rusty-breasted Nunlet, Red-billed Woodcreeper, Wing-banded Antbird, Spotted and Thrush-like Antpittas, White-throated Pewee (very rare), Guianan Red Cotinga, Crimson Fruitcrow and Sharpbill, and an outside chance of Zigzag Heron (for example, out of Kabalebo Lodge in western Suriname).

 Magnificent Frigatebird, Scarlet Ibis (mostly Apr-Sep), Blue-and-yellow, Red-and-green and Scarlet Macaws, hummingbirds including Black-eared Fairy, Crimson Topaz and Ruby Topaz, jacamars including Bronzy, Great, Green-tailed and Paradise, Channel-billed and White-throated Toucans, White-plumed Antbird, Pompadour and Spangled Cotingas, and Musician Wren, as well as Blue-throated Piping Guan, Snail Kite, Black-collared Hawk, Ornate Hawk Eagle, Lined and Slaty-backed Forest Falcons, Red-bellied and Red-shouldered Macaws, parrots, nightjars including Ladder-tailed, Great Potoo, trogons, Amazonian Motmot, all five South American Kingfishers, puffbirds, Black-necked Aracari, woodpeckers including Chestnut and Ringed, Point-tailed Palmcreeper, spinetails, woodcreepers, antbirds including Ferruginous-backed, antpittas, antshrikes, antwrens, Purple-throated Fruitcrow, Screaming Piha, Crimson-hooded and Golden-headed Manakins, becards, Slaty-capped Shrike Vireo, Cayenne Jay, tanagers, Bicoloured Conebill, Yellow Oriole and Yellow-hooded Blackbird.
 Also a chance of Sunbittern.